BRATISLAVA BUCKET LIST: 15 Best things to do in Bratislava

 GOOD TO KNOW:

-11. Hviezdoslav Square, Bratislava
+11. Hviezdoslav Square

 The square got its name after Slovakia’s most beloved poet Pavol Orszagh Hviezdoslav.

 If there is one more square you should visit, it is Hviezdoslav Square, or Hviezdoslavovo namestie, as the locals call it.
-This leafy square is one of the popular attractions in Bratislava because it is a popular meeting point.
+This leafy square is one of the popular attractions because it is a popular meeting point.
 A pedestrianized Hviezdoslav Square has many bars and restaurants.
 It also hosts a Christmas market in December.
 Moreover, Hviezdoslav Square has a stage for cultural events.
 It also has a lovely fountain and a statue of a famous Slovakian poet.

 GOOD TO KNOW: